dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/barcode-result-item.md

 ### isDPM

-Tells you whether the barcode is a DPM barcode, which is a unique type of Datamatrix code.
+Specifies if the decoded barcode is a Direct Part Marking (DPM) code or not.
+To learn how to read DPM codes, please visit [how to read DPM codes]({{site.usecases}}read-dpm-codes.html?lang=objc,swift).

 <div class="sample-code-prefix"></div>
 >- Objective-C